operator-framework/enhancements/enhancements/operator-dependency-resolution.md

 I can use some toolings to list the operators that will be installed for my operator that will meet all of my dependency requirements that I specify in the bundle.

 Internal details:
 The proposal sat solver (resolver) will be in a separate repository in operator-framework and it can be imported into operator-registry and `opm` can use the resolver to perform the dependency resolution that OLM will do.
-Then, operator author can utilize the `opm` binary for testing and validation.
+Then, operator author can utilize the `opm` binary for testing and validation
+The other option is to have a tool that can interact with existing cluster to perform dependency resolution with all existing CatalogSource in the cluster as a "--dry-run" option.

 #### Cluster Admin Dependency Observability